 So what is it then?

-I suppose it is a lot of things... blood left on courses you have maintained and built, passion, a willingness to learn and ask hundreds of questions, looking at every line you ever threw and watch being thrown thinking is that a good line or not, and more.
+I suppose it is a lot of things... blood left on courses you have maintained and built, passion, a willingness to learn and ask hundreds of questions, looking at every line you ever threw and watch being thrown thinking "is that a good line or not", and more.
 There really is no good answer except one...
 You MUST develop a philosophy.

-For me that came from listening to Jim Shultz of Eagle Wing Design, John Biscoe (that was over 15 years ago when he came to Gloucester VA and later playing Hawk Hollow many times), building and maintaining courses, it is listening to players of all skill levels, and much more.
+For me that came from listening to Jim Shultz of Eagle Wing Design, John Biscoe (that was over 15 years ago when he came to Gloucester VA and later playing his Hawk Hollow course many times), building and maintaining courses, it is listening to players of all skill levels, and much more.
 Then sitting down and putting that philosophy in writing.

-It encompasses four things...
+It encompasses four basic things...

 Kind of vague isn't it :) ?
+So, lets cover some of those questions...

 Questions about the property are very important.
 You may be surprised by the parameters you may have to deal with.
 Especially on public land.